 Aiza Khan (class of 2020) is a junior at GU-Q majoring in Culture and Politics.
-She is a Research Fellow at CIRS for the CIRS Undergraduate Research Advancement (CURA) program.
+She is a Research Assistant at CIRS for the CIRS Undergraduate Research Advancement (CURA) program.
 Her key research interests include forced migration and its interactions with race and gender identity.
 During her time at Georgetown, she has participated in many extracurricular activities including the Zones of Conflict/Zones of Peace trip to Japan to study the impact of the atomic bombings and the Community Engagement Program in Greece to understand the ongoing refugee crisis.
 Aiza worked at CIRS from 2018 to 2019.

 Mehaira Mahgoub (class of 2019) is a senior at GU-Q majoring in International Economics.
 Originally from Sudan, Mehaira was born and raised in Qatar.
-She is working as a Research Fellow with CIRS Director and Professor Mehran Kamrava and CIRS Associate Director Zahra Babar on several projects relating to Middle Eastern politics.
+She is working as a Research Assistant with CIRS Director and Professor Mehran Kamrava and CIRS Associate Director Zahra Babar on several projects relating to Middle Eastern politics.
 She was driven to join CURA’s research efforts in hopes of developing her academic research skills and knowledge on the region’s political climate.
 Mahgoub worked at CIRS from 2018 to 2019.

 Dianna Manalastas graduated with a degree in Culture and Politics from GU-Q as a member of the class of 2012.
 After graduating, Dianna worked with the organization Teach for America and currently works as the Recruitment Manager at Harlem Village Academies.
 Manalastas worked at CIRS from 2011 to 2012.

 Emma Mogensen (class of 2018) majored in International History at GU-Q. Originally from Denmark, she has lived in Qatar since 2009.
-She worked as a Research Fellow at CIRS, conducting research on labor migration and citizenship in the GCC countries, among other topics concerning international migration.
+She worked as a Research Assistant at CIRS, conducting research on labor migration and citizenship in the GCC countries, among other topics concerning international migration.
 Her research interests revolve around migration and transnational activist networks, as well as global understandings of citizenship and feminism.
 Mogensen worked at CIRS from 2016 to 2017.